github/codeql/docs/language/learn-ql/writing-queries/query-metadata.rst

 Metadata for CodeQL queries
 ===========================

-Metadata is used to tell users important information about CodeQL queries.
+Metadata tells users important information about CodeQL queries.
 You must include the correct query metadata in a query to be able to view query results in source code.

 About query metadata
 --------------------